 Board Certified Orthopedic Surgeons located in Henderson, NV

 If you injure your ankle and think you may have a fracture, waiting a few days “to see how it feels” can make matters worse.
-At Orthopedic Foot & Ankle Institute in Henderson, Nevada, Dr. Roman Sibel and Dr. Priya Samant can evaluate foot and ankle injuries to determine if there’s a fracture and provide the best treatment for the injury.
-If you think you have a break in your foot or ankle and need to see an orthopedic surgeon, call the office or use the online scheduling tool to book your appointment today.
+At Orthopedic Foot & Ankle Institute in Henderson, Nevada, Dr. Roman Sibelm Dr. Priya Samant and Dr. Blake Savage can evaluate foot and ankle injuries to determine if there’s a fracture and provide the best treatment for the injury.
+If you think you have a break in your foot or ankle and need to see an orthopedic surgeon or podiatrist, call the office or use the online scheduling tool to book your appointment today.

 When you fracture your foot or ankle, it means you have a broken bone.

 Fractures range from a partial break in one spot to multiple fractures throughout the area.
 Minor fractures might not cause significant pain and may be mistaken for sprains or strains, while compound fractures can take you off your feet for months.

 Multiple issues can cause foot and ankle fractures, but most often they occur when you twist or rotate your ankle or roll on it.
 These injuries can happen when you play sports or when you trip or fall.
 Sometimes, ankle and foot fractures result from car or bicycle accidents.